howonlee/diogenes8/readme.md

 `dio add <name>`

 Adds a new person to diogenes.
+Name has to be one word, so I do `snake_caps`.
 Addition is silently not strictly idempotent, because it replaces the person in the hash, I'm vacillating on whether that's good behavior.

 `dio batchadd <file name>`